-In addition to Git’s requirements for valid branch names, Magento Commerce Cloud adds two additional requirements:
+In addition to Git’s requirements for valid branch names, Cloud for Adobe Commerce adds two additional requirements:

 /character isn’t allowed in a branch name.

 - Branch names are not case-sensitive.
 Each name must be unique regardless of the case used for each letter.
 For example, if you have a branch named

 Sprint, you cannot create another branch named

 For specifics on creating Git branches, see the following topics:

 Depending on your Cloud for Adobe Commerce version, you may need different information added to or commented out in your

 .gitignore file.
 Git uses this file to determine which files and directories to ignore, before you make a commit to your branches.
 A .gitignore file should be committed into your root project in the repository, in order to share the ignore rules with any other users that clone the repository.

 We include a base

 .gitignore file with the project repository.
 For a review of the Cloud for Adobe Commerce file, see .gitignore file.
 You can review the recommended files for your file in the

 Git and SSH